WebDevLuke/OrionBP/README.md

 - A compiled CSS file is created in the sass dist folder (default: `dist/css`).

 #### Images
-- Bitmap images are copied to the image dist folder (default: `dist/images`) and optimised using [imagemin](https://github.com/imagemin/imagemin).
+- Bitmap images are copied to the image dist directory (default: `dist/images`) and optimised using [imagemin](https://github.com/imagemin/imagemin).
 - SVG images are concatenated into one and embed directly in the HTML as an icon system.
 [More info](https://css-tricks.com/svg-sprites-use-better-icon-fonts/)

 #### JS
+-

 #### HTML
+- HTML is copied from its development directory (default: `dev/html`) to its dist directory (default: `dist`).
+- OrionBP supports [nunjucks](https://mozilla.github.io/nunjucks/), so if any relevant syntax is found its also compiled.

 #### PHP / SQL
+- PHP is left intact; copied with its directory structure intact from dev directory to the dist directory.

 #### Misc

-- Build
+- Any miscellaneous supporting files with a xml, txt or json file extention found in the dev directory are copied with their directory structure intact to the dist directory.
+- If a `fonts` directory is found in the dev directory, it's copied to the dist directory.

+### Watch

 - Watch
 - sass-debug
 - sass-build-debug